I love it when I send a tweet about a product or service and the business tweets me back. Last week I sent this tweet:

 In my opinion it would benefit most entrepreneurs and small businesses to at least understand how to use Twitter for business at least as a tool to listen to industry trends and hear what people are saying about their brand.

-In addition to Twitter, here are 3 free tools I use to create a social media listening station:
+In addition to Twitter, here are 3 free social media listening tools:

-1. Social Oomph – use the track keyword option to set up real-time alerts to monitor tweets across Twitter that can be emailed to you on a schedule you choose.
+1. Social Oomph – use the alerts to track keyword option to set up real-time alerts to monitor tweets across Twitter that can be emailed to you on a schedule you choose.

 3. Social Mention – create an alert to send a daily email after searching any one or all of the following: blogs, microblogs, networks, bookmarks, comments, images, news, video, audio and Q&A

 If you are not actively listening to trends in your industry and what your customers and/or prospects are saying you are missing a huge opportunity not to mention doing your brand a disservice.

 With a little extra effort, using Twitter and other social media tools entrepreneurs and small businesses can easily listen louder.

 For daily updates on free tools, tips and reviews for your small business, follow @SavvyBizBuilder no social media listening tools needed.